Who’s the best team at UO?

 Are you a new Duck pond-ering a club sport?
 Visit us…

 Club Sports is an athletic program at the University of Oregon, supporting many Olympic and non-NCAA affiliated sport clubs.
 Many clubs are associated with regional and national sport governing bodies such as Pac-8 Hockey, USA Ultimate, and Northwest Collegiate Cycling Conference.
-A program of the Erb Memorial Union (EMU), Club Sports has been a premier sports and leadership development program for over 30 years.
+A program of the Erb Memorial Union (EMU), Club Sports provides a sports and experiential leadership opportunity for UO students.

 Clubs are initiated and run by club officers, with support from program staff at the EMU’s Clubhouse.